ShiraAnaki130/OOP_ex2/README.md

 - getMC(): returns the number of the changes that have been made in the graph.

-Must be specified- all the functions above runs in O(1), accept removeNode which run in O(k) {k- the number of the edges which start or end at the node}.
+:pushpin: Must be specified- all the functions above runs in O(1), accept removeNode which run in O(k) {k- the number of the edges which start or end at the node}.

-The classes NodeData and EdgeData, which respectively implement the 'node_data' and the 'edge_data' interfaces, are defined as internal public (static) classes in DWGraph_DS.
+:pushpin: The classes NodeData and EdgeData, which respectively implement the 'node_data' and the 'edge_data' interfaces, are defined as internal public (static) classes in DWGraph_DS.

 **DWGraph_Algo:**